henrixapp/text_analytics/milestone-1/README.md

 ### Experiments

-So far, we haven't done any experiments.
+So far, we haven't done any experiments, because we have no baseline  and have not started clustering (yet).

 ## Data Analysis